International Adoption in Manitoba: Requirements, Costs, and Current Realities

 Is International Adoption Right for Your Family?

 If you are in the early research stages, it is worth comparing international adoption directly against the domestic pathways available in Manitoba before committing to any agency or paying any fees.
-The Manitoba Adoption Process Guide maps all three pathways side-by-side, including intercountry adoption requirements specific to Manitoba, the Hague Convention process, and what the IRCC immigration step involves so you know what you are signing up for before you begin.
+The Manitoba Adoption Process Guide maps the main pathways side-by-side, including intercountry adoption requirements specific to Manitoba, the Hague Convention process, and what the IRCC immigration step involves so you know what you are signing up for before you begin.

 After Your Child Comes Home